shivermotion/Employee-Tracker/README.md

 ## Description :

-a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+A command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-## Installation :

-## Usage :

 ## Licenses :

-Apache 2.0

-## Contribution:

-## Test:
+MIT

 ## Email: